jepugs/fn-cl-early/README.md

 - powerful metaprogramming facilities inspired by Common Lisp
 - many parentheses

+A long, rambling, and incomplete description of fn is in the file [design.org](./design.org).

 ## Building fn

 In order to build fn, you must have [autoconf](www.gnu.org/software/autoconf/),